hahnprojects/flow/README.md

 #### Concurrency

 `@InputStream` accepts an object of options as the second argument.
-Currently the only available option is to set the concurrency for the streams individually.
+Currently, the only available option is to set the concurrency for the streams individually.
 The default concurrency is the to 1.

 ```typescript
   @InputStream('example', { concurrent: Infinity })